varabyte/kotter/README.md

 Command > talk to guard█
 ```

-In such a program, you can think of it as having an active block only one
+In such a program, you can think of it as having an active block only one line tall (i.e. `Command > ...`, very
-line tall (very efficient!) with an ever-growing history of static text,
-appended to by the `aside` block.
+efficient!) with an ever-growing history of static text, appended to by the `aside` block.

 ## Advanced